mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 for researchers and also includes analytical results like link counts.
 A timespan represents the set of stories active in a topic within a given date range.
 Every timespan belongs to a snapshot.

-Topic data can be used to search stories and media sources as well.
-Use the timespans_id param to list the media sources within a given timespan.
-See the documentation for Solr pseudo queries for documentation of how to query for stories within a topic.

 ## `topics/create` (POST)

 `https://api.mediacloud.org/api/v2/topics/create`